 To view explanation, please take trial in the course.

-A charge \(q\) is placed at the center of the line joining two equal charges \(Q.\) The system of the three charges will be in equilibrium if \(q\) is equal to:
+A charge \(q\) is placed at the centre of the line joining two equal positive charges \(Q.\) The system of the three charges will be in equilibrium, if \(q\) is equal to:

 Subtopic: Coulomb's Law |